Peace Arch: Description

 The surrounding park, Peace Arch Park, consists of Peace Arch Provincial Park on the Canadian side and Peace Arch State Park on the American side of the border.

 About 500,000 people visit the Peace Arch each year.
 The monument and surrounding park is considered an international park.
-As such, visitors do not require either a passport or visa to pass through their applicable border crossing so long as they stay within the boundaries of the park and leave the park into the country from which they entered the park.
+As such, visitors do not require either a passport or visa to pass through their applicable border crossing so long as they stay within the boundaries of the park and leave the park into the country from which they entered.

 Because of the Peace Arch monument, the border crossing between Surrey and Blaine is popularly known as the "Peace Arch Border Crossing".
 In Canada, the crossing is officially named Douglas after Sir James Douglas, the first governor of the Colony of British Columbia.
 It is one of the busiest border crossings between Canada and the United States, and the busiest such crossing west of Detroit.

 History

 Border inspection services at what is now known as the Peace Arch Border Crossing long predated the 1921 construction of the Peace Arch.

-In 1914, a Washingtonian lawyer named Samuel Hill organized international fundraising campaign to build the Arch.
-Internationally known architect H.W.
-Corbett from London, United Kingdom donated his talents to design the Arch.
+In 1914 Samuel Hill, lawyer for the Great Northern Railway, organized an international fundraising campaign to build the Arch.
+American architect Harvey Wiley Corbett donated his talents to design the Arch.
 International volunteers began constructing in 1920.
 It was dedicated on September 6, 1921, and was considered one of the first earthquake-resistant structures built in North America.

 The Peace Arch Park has been the site of various international events and protests.
 In 1952, African-American singer and activist Paul Robeson, banned from international travel during the Red Scares, performed several concerts at the site.
 He sang from a flatbed truck on the American side to an audience in Canada.
 The Peace Arch was vandalized with paint and other damage by Canadian protestors demonstrating against the Cambodian campaign during the Vietnam War on May 9, 1970.
+The protest continued into Blaine, where other buildings and structures were also damaged.

-On February 9, 2010, the Vancouver 2010 Olympic Torch Relay visited the north side of the Peace Arch, while Premier Gordon Campbell and Governor Christine Gregoire addressed a crowd of "several hundred" people.
+On February 9, 2010, the Vancouver 2010 Olympic Torch Relay visited the north side of the Peace Arch, while Premier Gordon Campbell and Governor Christine Gregoire addressed a crowd of several hundred people.